How to Care for Your Jewellery

 How to Store Your Jewellery

-You can store jewellery in our biodegradable presentation boxes.
-Essentially this is a cool, dark, dry place and will keep out harsh sunlight.
+Store your jewellery in a cool, dark, dry place that is out of harsh sunlight.
 This will also help prevent your jewellery from getting accidentally scratched by other pieces and as a plus, you won’t have to search for the other earring, or untangle your favourite bracelet in the mornings.
 If your jewellery has a gemstone, a pouch will also stop it from being knocked or scratched about.
 An old snap-shut glasses case is also great for storing jewellery as they often have a soft lining and can fit easily in a handbag or suitcase.

 Oxidised Jewellery - How To Slow Down Oxidisation